neilmanfredit/second-look/README.md

 ## Deployment

 See `docs/deployment.md`.
-The backend runs on Azure App Service (Linux, Node 20) in the neilmanfred.com M365 tenant.
+The backend runs on Azure App Service (Linux, Node 20) in M365 tenant.
 CI/CD via `.github/workflows/deploy-backend.yml` — requires `AZURE_WEBAPP_PUBLISH_PROFILE` set as a GitHub secret.

 ## What the end user sees